-A change in bowel habits might not seem like a big deal, but it can be something worth keeping track of and bringing up to your doctor.
-Chronic constipation affects many, and while some cases may be able to be fixed at home, other more serious cases may require medical attention.
+What does a change in bowel habits mean?
+It may not seem like a big deal, but it can be something worth keeping track of and bringing up to your doctor.
+Most people will experience constipation or diarrhea at some point, and while some cases may be able to be fixed at home, other more serious cases may require medical attention.

 What Is Constipation?

 Constipation occurs when your body has difficulty passing regular bowel movements—either they’re infrequent or you have to strain in order to relieve yourself.
 You are considered constipated if you have fewer than three bowel movements a week, and severely constipated if bowel movements occur less than once a week.
-If this has been persisting for more than three weeks, which is considered chronic, it might be time to call Carolina Digestive Health Associates.
+If this has been persisting for more than three weeks, it is considered chronic.

 What Causes Constipation?

-If your constipation has become chronic, it’s time to come in for a visit.
-Most exams will begin with a series of questions about your diet, lifestyle, medications you may be taking, and your history of constipation.
-Your doctor may also perform a physical exam, especially if your constipation is accompanied with stomach pain, unexplained weight loss, blood in the stool, or if it’s a new issue you’re dealing with.
-Depending on your history and your specific case, a doctor might perform a physical exam of the anus.
+If your constipation or diarrhea has become chronic, it’s time to come in for a visit.
+Most exams will begin with a series of questions about your diet, lifestyle, medications you may be taking, and a discussion about your symptoms.
+Your doctor may also perform a physical exam, especially if your symptoms are accompanied with stomach pain, unexplained weight loss, blood in the stool, or if it’s a new issue you’re dealing with.
 Other diagnostic tests might include a barium enema x-ray, a colonoscopy, or a sigmoidoscopy.

-Don’t let your chronic constipation get you down any longer.
-Make an appointment at Carolina Digestive Health Associates so we can help determine the cause—and remedy—for your constipation.
+Don’t let a change in your bowel habits get you down any longer.
+Make an appointment at Carolina Digestive Health Associates so we can help determine the cause—and remedy—for your symptoms.